Khutir-Mykhailivskyi: Native languages

+The linguistic composition of the population according to the 2001 census:

 Geography

 The city is located in the northern part of Sumy Oblast and lies in the valley of the Zhuravka River and its tributaries.
 The southeastern part of the surrounding areas is swampy.
 This is the land of forests: pine grows from conifers on the hills, and spruce in the lowlands, birch, oak, alder are often found here.
 A quiet Ivotka River flows through the forest.
 The and several railway branches pass through the city.